 Research

 Preprint.
-Hane Lee, Michael Sobel (2024).
-“The Wasserstein Bipolarization Index: A New Measure of Public Opinion Polarization, with an Application to Cross-Country Attitudes toward COVID-19 Vaccination Mandates.
+Hane Lee and Michael Sobel (2024).
+“Measuring Public Opinion: “The Wasserstein Bipolarization Index”, with Application to Cross-National Attitudes Toward Mandatory Vaccination for COVID-19.”

 Chris Andrade, Jonathan Auerbach, Icaro Bacelar, Hane Lee, Angela Tan, Mariana Vazquez, and Owen Ward (2023).
 “Does it pay to park in front of a fire hydrant?”.
 Significance 20(1), pp. 28–30.